Novgorod Land: Time of Troubles. Swedish occupation

 Ivan Odoevsky was appointed governor of Novgorod in 1610.
-In the Tsar Vasily Shuisky was overthrown and Moscow swore allegiance to Prince Vladislav.
-In Moscow, a new government was formed, which began to swear royal and other cities of the Russian state.
-Ivan Saltykov was sent to Novgorod to be sworn in and to guard against the Swedes who had appeared in the north and from thieves' gangs at that time.
-The Novgorodians, and probably led by Odoevsky, who was constantly in good relations with the Metropolitan Isidor of Novgorod, who had a great influence on the Novgorodians, and, apparently, who had respect and love among the Novgorodians, agreed not earlier to let Saltykov in and swear allegiance to the prince until they will receive from Moscow a list of approved crucifix letters; but they received an oath only after they took a promise from Saltykov that he would not bring the Poles with him to the city.
+In the same year Tsar Vasily Shuisky was overthrown and Moscow swore allegiance to Prince Vladislav.
+In Moscow, a new government was formed, which began to swear in royal and other cities of the Russian state.
+Ivan Saltykov was sent to administer the oath to the Novgorodians and to guard against the Swedes and from gangs of brigands.

-Soon in Moscow and throughout Russia a strong movement arose against the Poles; at the head of the militia, which set out to expel the Poles from Russia, became Prokopy Lyapunov, together with some other persons, formed the provisional government, which, having entered into government of the country, began sending out and the governor in the cities.

 In the summer of 1611, Swedish general Jacob De la Gardie with his army approached Novgorod.
 He entered into negotiations with the Novgorod authorities.
 He asked the governor whether they are enemies to the Swedes or friends and whether they want to comply with the Vyborg treaty concluded with Sweden under Tsar Vasily Shuisky.
 The governors could only answer that it depends on the future king and that they have no right to answer this question.